 How Nuplazid works

-Nuplazid is to be taken orally as two 17 milligram tablets, once a day, at any time of the day or at a time recommended by a doctor.
-Common side effects include swelling in the legs or arms, nausea, and feelings of confusion.
-Other side effects may include hallucinations, constipation, and changes in normal walking.
+Nuplazid is taken orally as two 17 mg tablets, once a day, at any time of the day or at a time recommended by a doctor.
+The maximum recommended dose is 34 mg per day.

-Note: Parkinson’s News Today is strictly a news and information website about the disease.
+Parkinson’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.